StanleyWang-GitHub/StanleyWang-GitHub.github.io/source/_posts/Day7：企业级Kubernetes容器云自动化运维平台.md

               description: The key of your JIRA project.
             - name: type
               label: Issue Type
-              description: The type of your issue, e.g. \"Task\", \"Story\", etc.
+              description: The type of your issue, e.g. "Task", "Story", etc.
           payload: |
             {
               "fields" : {